eaiton/autoimmune-pregnancy/analysis_plan/analysis_plan.md

 ### MONOCLONAL ANTIBODY TREATMENTS FOR AUTOIMMUNE DISEASES AND PREGNANCY OUTCOMES
 Given that autoimmune conditions are common in women of reproductive age, it is crucial to understand how to manage them during pregnancy.
 Ensuring that the disease symptoms are adequately treated must be weighed against ensuring that treatments do not increase risk of adverse pregnancy and perinatal outcomes beyond the disease themselves.
 Current guidelines for best clinical practice with pregnant patients recommend treating active disease and where possible ensuring clinical remission, for IBD (11,12) and rheumatic diseases (13).

 Treatment for autoimmune diseases has been revolutionised by the development of novel therapeutic monoclonal antibodies (mAbs).
-First produced in Nobel-winning experiments in 1975 (14), therapeutic applications to cancer and autoimmune disease swiftly followed, with the first drug receiving approval in the US in 1986 (15,16).
+First produced in 1975 (14), therapeutic applications to cancer and autoimmune disease swiftly followed, with the first drug receiving approval in the US in 1986 (15,16).
 Approximately 175 mAbs have now been approved by the US and EU and more are developed each year (17); they now comprise one of the bestselling drug sectors globally (16).
 Falling within the biological products class of medicines (biologics), their ability to bind highly specific antigen targets enables inhibition of pro-inflammatory signalling molecules such as tumour necrosis factor and interleukins within blood plasma.

 Despite these advances, the safety of mAbs during pregnancy is largely unknown (18).
 Evidence and guidelines can vary between particular drugs and diseases, particularly around whether therapy should be discontinued in the third trimester (13,19).
 Research suggests that most biologics can cross the placenta (20), with greater rates of transfer occurring later in gestation (18).
 Anecdotal evidence points to potential risks.
 Sadly, one infant exposed to infliximab in utero died of disseminated BCG infection after receiving a vaccination at 3 months, suggesting potential for tragic harm (21).
 Further reports have included infant thrombocytopenia following natalizumab exposure during the third trimester (22).
 On the other hand, eculizumab has been used anecdotally to treat severe preeclampsia and associated acute kidney injury post-delivery (23,24), prompting speculation about its therapeutic potential here (25).